Lekki: Economy

-In 2006, the Master Plan of Lekki Free Trade Zone, covering a total area of 155 square kilometres at the easternmost end of the peninsula, was initiated and prepared by the State Government of Lagos.
+In 2006, the Master Plan of Lekki Free Trade Zone, covering 155 square kilometres at the easternmost end of the peninsula, was initiated and prepared by the Government of Lagos State.
 The Plan defined the free zone as a special multi-functional economic zone and a new modern city with several south-west and north–south traffic corridors.
-Later, in July 2008, the blueprint of developing the entire Lekki Peninsula into a 'Blue-Green Environment City' was proposed by the state Government, which covers an additional area of 600 square kilometres.
+In 2008, the state Government proposed a blueprint for developing the entire Lekki Peninsula into a "Blue-Green Environment City", which covers an additional 600 square kilometres.
 The Lekki City plan was prepared by Messrs Dar al Handersah, Shair and Partners, for Lagos State Ministry of Urban Planning and Physical Development.

-Based on the proposed land-use plan, Lekki city, excluding the Lekki Free Zone, will be divided into 4 linear development zones; the North Urban Zone, which will be largely residential; the Natural Park Zone, which will consist of an environmental and nature conservation park; the South Urban Zone, which will include the existing and new residential developments along with commercial and mixed uses, as well as light industry; and the Atlantic Coastal Zone, which will mainly be developed for tourism and recreational activities.
-The land-use master plan will stipulate a total built-up area of about 100 square kilometres, which can accommodate a residential population of about 3.4 million and non-residential population (touristic, hotels, commercial, offices, medical and industrial) of about 1.9 million.
-Several institutions, estates and new investments are springing up along the Lekki axis that has been described as "the fastest growing corridor in west African sub-region".
+Based on the proposed land-use plan, Lekki city, excluding the Lekki Free Zone, will be divided into 4 linear development zones: the North Urban Zone, which will be largely residential; the Natural Park Zone, which will consist of an environmental and nature conservation park; the South Urban Zone, which will include existing and new residential developments along with commercial and mixed uses, as well as light industry; and the Atlantic Coastal zone, which will mainly be developed for tourism and recreational activities.
+The land-use master plan stipulates a total built-up area of about 100 square kilometres, which can accommodate a residential population of about 3.4 million and non-residential population (touristic, hotels, commercial, offices, medical and industrial) of about 1.9 million.
+Several institutions, estates and new investments are springing up along the Lekki axis, which has been called "the fastest growing corridor in west African sub-region".

 Dangote Oil Refinery

 For decades, there was no oil processing industry in Nigeria, apart from illegal refineries in the Niger Delta (which were very polluting due to the lack of cracking).
-Nigeria therefore had to have the end products of domestic crude oil such as fuels, bitumen, paraffin, motor oil, polypropylene etc. produced in US or European refineries, with transport costs over thousands of nautical miles and margins for middlemen.
+Nigeria therefore had to have the end products of domestic crude oil such as fuels, bitumen, paraffin, motor oil, polypropylene, etc., produced in US or European refineries, with transport costs over thousands of nautical miles and margins for middlemen.
 The oil refinery in Lekki went into operation in December 2023 and is expected to process 650,000 barrels of oil per day when fully operational, making it the seventh-largest oil refinery in the world.
 57,000 people have been hired.